gonzalociocca/binanceforwebengine/README.md

 # binanceforwebengine
-Binance Module for WebEngine Single(Free)/Auto(Paid) Donations on: https://paypal.me/gonzalonicolasciocca/ for automatic payments api contact me in impossibledive@gmail.com
+Binance Module for WebEngine with API to automatically give credits on successful payment.
+Donations on: https://paypal.me/gonzalonicolasciocca/
 discord: shadowarfare

 want to test the module firsthand? go to https://immortalmu.net/donation/binance/